samuelwbarber/Labeler/README.md

 Click knuckle positions on hand images and save the coordinates in a JSON file.

 **How It Works:**
-- Left-click to place as many points as needed (e.g., 5 knuckles).
+- Left-click to place as many points as needed.
 - Right-click saves the points for the current image and loads the next.
 - Coordinates are stored relative to the original image size.